Jobelynz/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-More on pointers, arrays and strings in C language
+Even more on pointers, arrays and strings in C programming